Position Statement on Concussion

 What is concussion?

-There has been growing concern in sport across the world about the incidence of sport-related concussion and potential health risks for athletes.
-Concussion affects athletes at all levels of sport, from the part-time recreational athlete to the full-time professional.
-If managed appropriately most symptoms and signs of concussion resolve spontaneously.
-Complications can occur, however, including a prolonged duration of symptoms and an increased susceptibility to further injury.
-There is also growing concern about the potential long-term consequences of multiple concussions.
+There is concern in sport across the world about the incidence of sport-related concussion (SRC) and its potential health risks for athletes.
+SRC affects athletes at all levels of sport, from the part-time recreational athlete to the full-time professional.
+If managed appropriately most episodes of concussion resolve over a short period of time (1-2 weeks), with or without medical intervention.
+Complications can occur, however, including prolonged duration of symptoms and an increased susceptibility to further injury.
+There is also growing concern about the potential long-term consequences of repeated concussions and long-term brain health.

-Over recent years the public has become more aware of sport-related concussion and there has been an increased focus on the importance of diagnosing and managing the condition promptly, safely and appropriately.
+Over recent years there has been elevated public awareness of concussion and increased focus on the importance of diagnosing and managing the condition promptly, safely and appropriately.

-Sport administrators, medical practitioners, coaches, parents and athletes are seeking information regarding the timely recognition and appropriate management of sport-related concussion.
-There is a need for clear and reliable information to be readily accessible to all members of the community.
+Sport administrators, healthcare practitioners, coaches, parents/guardians/caregivers and athletes are all seeking information regarding the timely recognition and appropriate management of SRC.
+There is a need for clear, unequivocal and reliable information to be readily accessible to all members of the community.
+There is a need for clarity of message and consistency of message in order to optimise safety in contact, collision and combat sports.

 The purpose of this position statement and guidelines is to provide guidelines on safe concussion management to sport federations and clubs in Qatar, to be adopted as policy by the federations/clubs.
 The document is supported by an ongoing awareness and education process among all stakeholders in sport in Qatar.